elisa-aleman/ai_python_dev_reference/docs/setup_guides/Suggested-Tools-and-Setup.md

 # Suggested Tools and Setup

-This guide is under construction

-TODO:

-- [ ] Add style guide for location comments

 I'm an AI engineer with a PhD and years of experience developing in several languages, but mostly python (most of the AI runs on python and C++).
 Throughout the years I've accumulated experience using more and more convenient tools, solving issues I never imagined I would have.
 This guide is both for me and anyone reading this to save themselves some time when starting up either as a new beginner developer or an experienced one who just bought a new computer or did a clean install of their OS and needs to start all over again (happens more often than I'd like to admit).

 ## Terminal